Top ten greatest chemists

-Joseph Priestley 1733–1804
+Joseph Priestley (1733–1804)

 As well as being a philosopher, political theorist and dissenting clergyman, Joseph Priestley was the first scientist to discover oxygen.
 In August 1774, Priestley isolated what he called an ‘air’ that appeared to be completely new.
 It wasn’t until March 1975 that he wrote to several people about this new air, when he conducted new experiments into it.

-Priestley shut mice in a tight-sealed container filled with the new air and found that they could survive longer than with normal air.
+Priestley shut mice in a tight-sealed container filled with the new air and found they could survive longer than with normal air.
 Although he didn't know it at the time, Priestley had discovered oxygen.

-Louis Pasteur 1822–1895
+Louis Pasteur (1822–1895)

 Louis Pasteur's research found that the souring of beer and wine was caused by microorganisms, and that these microbes could be removed by boiling and cooling the liquid immediately – now known as pasteurisation.
-This process was later extended to milk; by pasteurising it, the potentially harmful pathogens within it are killed off, making it much safer to drink.
+This process was later extended to milk.
+By pasteurising it, the potentially harmful pathogens within it are killed off, making it much safer to drink.

 As well as discovering microbiology, Pasteur also unearthed the process of vaccination.
-He proved that some diseases are caused by microorganisms that multiply in the body, and that if these microbes are weakened and retained, the body forms a resistance to the disease.
+He proved that some diseases are caused by microorganisms that multiply in the body, and that if these microbes are weakened and retained the body forms a resistance to the disease.

-Alfred Nobel 1833–1896
+Alfred Nobel (1833–1896)

 Given the widespread use of dynamite, Nobel accumulated great wealth.
-In his will, he requested that his fortune be used for presenting annual awards in the fields of chemistry, physics, medicine, literature and peace, with an award for economics later added.
+In his will, he asked that his fortune be used for presenting annual awards in the fields of chemistry, physics, medicine, literature and peace, with an award for economics later added.
 Today, Nobel Prizes are the pinnacle of achievement in these fields.

-Dmitri Mendeleev 1834–1907
+Dmitri Mendeleev (1834–1907)

 Anyone who studies the periodic table will know these groups, with the Noble Gases and the Alkaline Earth Metals just two of the columns in the table containing elements with similar properties.
-As many of the elements had not yet been discovered, Mendeleev's table had several gaps.
+As many of the elements hadn't yet been discovered, Mendeleev's table had several gaps.
 But the nature of it meant he could accurately predict the properties of missing elements.

-Marie Curie 1867–1934
+Marie Curie (1867–1934)

-Alice Ball 1892–1916
+Alice Ball (1892–1916)

 The first successful treatment for leprosy was developed by Alice Ball in the early 20th century.
 She studied at the University of Washington and the College of Hawaii, and was the first African American and first woman to gain a master’s degree in Chemistry.